linminhtoo/Shopee-Image-Classification/README.md

 # Shopee-Image-Classification
 Notebook detailing my approach to rank Top 2% out of ~900 teams during the Image Classification segment of the Shopee Code Leage 2020, achieving 83% top-1 accuracy.
-This was a challenging competition where we were given barely 2 weeks, plus the dataset had problems like many wrong labels, nonsense images and imbalanced classes. <b> This was my first Computer Vision competition, and I learnt fast.ai from scratch during this competition </b>.
+This was a challenging competition where we were given barely 2 weeks, plus the dataset had problems like many wrong labels, nonsense images and imbalanced classes. <b> This was my first Computer Vision competition, and I learnt fast.ai from scratch during this competition, so time was tight, but I am very happy with what I achieved </b>.
 I used a pretrained EfficientNet-B4 with a variety of SOTA augmentation techniques and a couple of training tricks to push the accuracy.

 I tried my best to explain the most important techniques I used.
 Still, some details are omitted for conciseness.
 I tried many things during the competition and learnt a lot.
 Feel free to <a href="https://www.linkedin.com/in/minhtoo/">reach out to me on LinkedIn</a> for a discussion, or perhaps to collaborate on an AI project!